Baby Face Nelson: Little Bohemia

-Nelson as public enemy #1
+Public enemy #1

 At the time of the Little Bohemia shootout, Nelson's identity as a member of the Dillinger gang had been known to the FBI for two weeks.
 Following the killing of Baum, Nelson became nationally notorious and was made a high-priority target of the Bureau.
 The focus on him and the murdered agent served to deflect some of the intense criticism directed at Hoover and Purvis following the Little Bohemia debacle.

 A day after the Little Bohemia raid, Dillinger, Hamilton, and Van Meter ran through a police roadblock near Hastings, Minnesota, drawing fire from officers there.
 A ricocheting bullet struck Hamilton in the back, fatally wounding him.
 Hamilton reportedly died in hiding on April 30 or May 1, 1934, and was secretly buried by Dillinger and others, including Nelson, who had rejoined the gang in Aurora, Illinois.

 On June 7, gang member Tommy Carroll was killed while trying to evade arrest in Waterloo, Iowa.
 Carroll and his girlfriend, Jean Crompton (who had been captured and tried with Helen Gillis after Little Bohemia), had grown close to the Nelsons, and his death was a personal blow to them.
 Nelson and his wife went into hiding during the ensuing weeks, and although they were in the Chicago area, their precise movements in this period remain obscure.
 The Nelsons reportedly lived in various tourist camps, while continuing to secretly meet with family members whenever possible.

 On June 27, former gang errand-runner and Little Bohemia fugitive Pat Reilly was arrested in St. Paul, Minnesota.

 On the morning of June 30, Nelson, Dillinger, Van Meter, and one or more additional accomplices robbed the Merchants National Bank in South Bend, Indiana.
 One man involved in the robbery is believed to have been Pretty Boy Floyd, based on several eyewitness identifications as well as the later account of Joseph "Fatso" Negri, an old Nelson associate from California who was serving as a gofer for the gang at this time.
 Another rumored participant was Nelson's childhood friend, Jack Perkins, also an associate of the gang at that time.
 (Perkins was later tried for the robbery and acquitted).